PasseboisM/Test/README.md

 # Test
-This a test for understand how create repository and branche and mostly why do they do.
+This a test for understand how create repositories and branchs and mostly what do they do.